Code-Institute-Submissions/Mr-Digbee/documentation/testing/testing.md

 #### Suggested improvements:

    * Maybe better to have the Services section in the Navigation bar with the rest of the links - Will look to implement in a future release if there is enough user feedback.
    * On a mobile device in landscape orientation the content overlaps one another - I am aware of this and given there are very few users who will navigate this site in a mobile landscape orientation I will fix this in a future release.
+   * On an Iphone the carousel slides the same content in twice -

+#### Conclusion

-* On a Iphone the carousel slides the same content in twice - I am aware of this and through my research I have concluded that this is due to a bug in ios 13 and cannot be fixed at this stage.
+   * I am aware of the Iphone bug and through my research I have concluded that this is due to a bug in ios 13 and cannot be fixed at this stage.
+   * I will use an analytics platform on the first release, such as [Hotjar](https://www.hotjar.com/), to collect feedback form a larger range of users and use that data to implement changes related to the way users navigate the site.